BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 ## Resource management:

 1\.
 Our example node has a total of 4000m (4 cores) of CPU and 8000Mi (8GB) of memory.
-If there is one pod running that requests 700m of cpu and 400Mi of memory, how much cpu and memory remains free to be allocated by the node?
+If there is one pod running on the node that requests 700m of cpu and 400Mi of memory, how much cpu and memory remains free to be allocated by the node?

+- Less than 3300m of CPU & 7600Mi of memory.
 - 3300m of CPU & 7600Mi of memory.
-- 4000m of CPU & 8000Mi of memory.
+- More than 3300m of CPU & 7600Mi of memory.
-- 3700m of CPU & 7400 Mi of memory.
+- 4000m of CPU & 8000 Mi of memory.
-- 3000m of CPU and 7000Mi of memory.

 2\.
 If the pod CPU and Memory requests and limits are set to the same non-zero value, what quality of service is being achieved?